burakovali/AnNOTEator/README.md

-# USEFULL NOTES FOR WHOM SUFFER TO BUILD PROJECT - worked for my son :)
+# Handy Notes To Build Project

-## to build container from scratch
+## Build container from scratch

 I have an NVIDIA based GPU in my host computer so did some config to make docker image compile and  work flawless for me (btw, my Linux disto is archlinux):